arvidn/libtorrent/branches/RC_0_9_1/docs/manual.rst

 The interface parameter can also be a hostname that will resolve to the device you want to listen on.

+All outbound connections to peers will be bound to the interface you give here.

 pop_alert() set_severity_level()
 --------------------------------